 Everyone wants their horse to look so good that he/she turns heads.

-The specific amount of dietary fat that will improve the appearance of the hair coat has not been precisely identified, but a good place to start is with at least 60 grams (~ 2 oz.) of fat per day.
-The best results are seen when the supplemental fat contains a high proportion of EFAs from sources such as vegetable oils (i.e. corn, soybean), flaxseed, and rice bran.
-One way to supply extra fat is to feed a fat-added concentrate such as Purina® Strategy® Healthy Edge®
+The specific amount of dietary fat that will improve the appearance of the hair coat has not been precisely identified, but a good place to start is with an additional 30-60 grams of fat (1-2 oz oil) per day.
+The best results are seen when the supplemental fat contains a high proportion of omega-3 and omega-6 fatty acids from sources such as vegetable oils (i.e. corn, soybean), flaxseed, and rice bran.
+In addition to top-dressing supplemental oil, another way to supply extra fat is to feed a fat-added concentrate such as Purina® Strategy® Healthy Edge®

 horse feed or Purina® Ultium® Competition

 horse formula.
-Another option is to feed a fat supplement, and one of the most palatable and effective fat supplements you can buy is Purina® Amplify® high fat nugget
+Another option is to feed a fat supplement, and one of the most palatable extruded fat supplements you can buy is Purina® Amplify® high fat nugget

 .
 This fat supplement contains 30% total fat and is a patented, extruded nugget made from a blend of vegetable oil, flaxseed, and rice bran.
 It also contains added protein, vitamins, and minerals, making it an ideal supplement to feed for shine.
 To get results, feed at least ½ lb, and up to 4 lbs, per day.
 Purina®